We believe we’re stronger together. It’s why we’re proud to announce the the second year of GrantTank winners.

 Through Survivor Leadership, the Destiny House program provides long-term restorative care for adult survivors of sex trafficking.
 Funding from the Jensen Project enhances the existing property and provides support for sustainable planning.

-A yearly grant program, funding up to $2 Million to advance economic empowerment and housing opportunities for agencies who serve adult female survivors of human trafficking.
+A yearly grant program, funding up to $2 Million to advance opportunities for agencies who serve adult female survivors of human trafficking.